TEJSINGH17/ms-aai-510-grp5/README.md

 ⸻

-4. Argo CD Integration
+### 4.Argo CD:

 We use Argo CD for GitOps-style Continuous Deployment:
     •   Argo CD monitors the GitHub repo for changes to Kubernetes YAML files.
     •   On every commit to the main branch (e.g., image tag update), it syncs and redeploys the app automatically.
     •   This ensures CI/CD without manual intervention.

 ⸻

 This setup makes the model production-ready, scalable, and maintainable with modern DevOps and MLOps practices.

 You can copy and paste this directly into your `README.md`.
 Let me know if you’d like to include badges, repo structure, or instructions to run locally!